Introduction

 At the heart of any festival’s reputation is its curatorial autonomy – the ability of its programmers and jurors to make decisions based on artistic merit and vision.
 Maintaining this autonomy means protecting programmers from undue influence, whether from powerful donors, sponsors, or even well-meaning board members.

-One dramatic example of compromised independence occurred in South Korea: in 2014, the Busan International Film Festival’s decision to screen a controversial documentary about the Sewol ferry disaster led to political backlash and attempts by local authorities to meddle in the festival’s leadership (www.theguardian.com).
+One dramatic example of compromised independence occurred in South Korea: in 2014, the Busan International Film Festival’s decision to screen a controversial documentary about the Sewol ferry disaster led to political backlash and attempts by local authorities to meddle in the festival’s leadership.
+The severity of the situation was highlighted by reports of South Korean filmmakers boycotting the Busan Film Festival in response to the interference.
 The ensuing outcry and boycotts by filmmakers underscored how critical it is to shield programming from political interference.

 Around the globe, film festivals have faced pressure on their artistic choices.
 In some cases, external groups or officials have tried to sway what gets shown, but the best festivals uphold the principle that creative decisions lie with the curatorial team.
-The Fédération Internationale des Associations de Producteurs de Films (FIAPF) – an international organization for film producers – has emphasized how crucial this is, noting that film festivals must be free to select and show films without outside interference, as part of their core mission (tiff.net).
+The Fédération Internationale des Associations de Producteurs de Films (FIAPF) – an international organization for film producers – has emphasized how crucial this is.
+The FIAPF statement on artistic and operational independence notes that film festivals must be free to select and show films without outside interference, as part of their core mission to support committed people who relentlessly fight for culture and plurality of viewpoints.

 To preserve independence, many festivals establish guidelines in their governance charters that explicitly state the board will not micromanage programming.
 Instead, the board’s responsibility is to set the festival’s vision and values (for example, championing diversity, local storytellers, or cutting-edge cinema) and then trust the programming team to manifest those values through film selection.
 Some festivals even create a formal Artistic Committee or use seasoned curators who operate at arm’s length from the board.
 The key is that any content-related decisions – which films to invite, which panels to hold – are made for artistic reasons first.
 A practical scenario: if a festival in India or Singapore receives a film that might be controversial, a strong governance practice would be to let the artistic director decide on including it based on merit, while the board prepares to support the festival through any public debate rather than preemptively vetoing the film.
 Such support from the top ensures the festival can remain a platform for honest creative expression.